-Under the slogan "Birds for Birds", VintageAirRally is giving back bysupporting BirdLife International (BLI) specifically in their program to help save the African vultures from extinction.
-Although culturally unpopular, vultures fulfil a crucial role in the African eco-system.
+Under the slogan "Birds for Birds", VintageAirRally is giving back by supporting BirdLife International (BLI).
+During the Crete2Cape Rally, the crews focused their fundraising efforts on saving the African vultures from extinction.
+Although culturally unpopular, vultures play a crucial role in the African eco-system.

 More information below this (amazing) video: